infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 	- Dora said, “The teachers referred to children from the children’s home as ‘our children,’ and they also separated our exam results from those of the other students.”
 - Many of the participants indicated that once their mates found out they were from the children’s home, they experienced different forms of stigma, discrimination and social exclusion
 - Low self-esteem among OVC was found to be a contributing factor to poor performance in education as T6SA said “self-esteem is … related to low morale and their performances are disturbed”.

+## Impact of social deprivation and trauma:
+According to paper on the educational outcomes of children in care
+- Children and young people in care have almost universally had a difficult start in life.
+- Most children in care are from socially disadvantaged backgrounds, often from families with high numbers of contacts with mental health and alcohol and other drug treatment services.
+-  Many children have experienced significant trauma, and this can have long-term impact on educational engagement and outcomes.

 ## Poor teaching support
 According to a paper on educational support for OVC in South Africa,